 - Jesus said His disciples would fast.
 Matthew 9:14-15

-- Jesus said that demonic problems which defy human logic and scientific solution will not yield without fasting.
-Matthew 17:21 NKJV
+- Jesus said that certain demonic problems that defy human logic and scientific solutions will not yield without fasting.
+Matthew 17:21 (NKJV or KJV)

-- Jesus said “when you fast” not “if you fast.”
-When clearly suggests an expectation.
+- Jesus said, “WHEN you fast” not “if you fast”, clearly suggesting an expectation.
+Matthew

 Is fasting a religious exercise?